-We’ve described it as an “adventure” game above, but this thing isn’t going to get your pulse racing.
-It was clearly designed by Nyamyam (an indie developer composed of former Rare employees) to provide a relaxing experience through traditional Japanese paintings, not to mention Wise’s emotive music.
-Gosh, it’s all so chillaxed right here, right now on Professional Moron.
+The title was clearly designed by Nyamyam (an indie developer composed of former Rare employees) to provide a relaxing experience through traditional Japanese paintings (such as Hokusai’s Great Wave Off Kanagawa).
+Not to mention Wise’s emotive music.

 What’s it all about?
 Tengami is essentially a puzzle game, but the puzzle solving isn’t overly taxing.
 The real appeal here is the artistic style which replicates traditional Japanese paintings.

 As the player, you use the gesture-based controls to essentially enter the paintings and move the story along—different locations are introduced in the style of a 3D pop-up book.
 It’s all rather lovely.

 Tengami is simplistic, but this is the point.
 Some of the gaming press criticised this simplicity and how it’s barely a video game—these idiots can get stuffed.

 You merely have to immerse yourself in the experience as whimsical haikus are thrown in your direction as you stroll through a concise majigger with beautiful pop-up scenery.

 Obviously, this isn’t going to satisfy the hordes of gun-toting first-person shoot-em-up fans out there, but this isn’t aimed at them.

 How can you get access to it?
 The fantabulous news is you can buy the game on Steam, the Wii U, or through iOS (iPad and iPhone).
 There really are no excuses if you dig a relaxed experience with some glorious Eastern music.